larus-breeze/hw_sensor/pcb/README.md

 - Change to USB-C connectors and increase spacing between connectors.
 - Add a switch for boot0 at the pcb edge.
 - Add one user switch at the pcb edge.
 - Any critics on the chosen 1.25mm debug connector?
 Shall it be changed?
+Alternative: https://www.tag-connect.com/solutions-target-devices/arm#s0
 - Add GNSS reset pullup resistor.
 - 3.3VA AM1117 maximum input voltage is 15V.
 The safety margin is small here!
 - 3.3VA filtering is not optimal.
 Redesign analog voltage supply.
 E.g. 100Ohm + 220nF just at the analog voltage regulator input.